-What your child's new teacher must know
+What Your Child's New Teacher Must Know

 8. Request a Home-School Communication book to be set up.
 Make it clear that you would like this to be a communication that is for positive reasons only and ways to help and support your child.
 It should not be a moan fest.
 This only needs to be an exercise book with the day of the week at the top of each page.
 Simple, nothing fancy.

-9. Request regular meetings to discuss progress of his behaviour.
+9. Request regular meetings to discuss progress of his behavior.
 The assumption here is that there will be progress not problems.
 These meetings could be twice in a half term.

 10. Please do not put the responsibility on your child to behave.
 If he could behave easily, don’t you think he would do it?
-Don’t you think he would love to be less fidgety, less impulsive, and socially more aware.
+Don’t you think he would love to be less fidgety, less impulsive, and socially more aware?
 He’d love friends and to be praised and rewarded by the teacher.
-So please don’t let your last words every day be ‘be good’.
-Instead say ‘have a happy day’.
+So please don’t let your last words every day be “be good.”
+Instead say “have a happy day.”
 It is up to the teacher to create an environment that is successful for your child.
 It is not up to your child to put all his energies into keeping still.

 Print this out so you’ll be armed!

-Until next time, here’s to a calm and happy start to the term
+Until next time, here’s to a calm and happy start to the term.